jsdelivr/.github/profile/README.md

 <img src="https://user-images.githubusercontent.com/1834071/163672740-2aea7866-a759-46a3-8d19-b1ed8db1be31.svg" width="30%">
 </p>

 Globalping is a platform that allows anyone to run networking commands such as ping, traceroute, dig and mtr on distributed probes all around the world.
+[Run your first tests now!](https://www.jsdelivr.com/globalping)

 Start running global network tests: